Dealing with insurance is bad enough. Dealing with your family member’s insurance can be even worse.

-If your parent was at fault because of willfull or wanton conduct, then you could hold them liable for your injuries.
-You would file a personal injury claim through your parent’s insurance company to recover any damages.
+If your parent was at fault because of willful or wanton conduct, then you could hold them liable for your injuries.
+You would file a personal injury claim through your family member’s insurance company to recover any damages.

-You may be able to cover property damage if you had insurance for any property in your parent’s car.
+You can cover your medical bills through your own health insurance.
+If you had any other insured personal property in the car with you, you could also recover property damage through those policies.
 And if your parent was driving your car at the time of the accident, your auto insurance will hopefully cover the cost of repairs.